Irbis3D/MedusaHC/README.md

 In practice, klipper-toolchanger does almost nothing.
 All MHC functionality still works exactly as before.

-The only thing klipper-toolchanger needs for auto-calibration is to know which tool is currently active and to pass calibration data back.
+The only thing klipper-toolchanger needs for auto-calibration is to know which tool is currently active and to expose calibration results back to MHC macros.

 To synchronize MHC state with it, you must set: